 Each research student is supported by a supervisory team (usually two members of academic staff) who give guidance about the nature of the research, the standard of work required, and about the relevant literature and sources that should be consulted.

 Students meet with supervisors each month to agree upon a schedule of work, and bring written work for comment and discussion.
-The co-supervisor provides additional input and ensures continuity.
-Formal progression reviews are held at key points in your programme.
+The co-supervisor provides additional input and ensures continued support.
+You have formal progression reviews at key points in your programme.

-All first year PhD students participate in a mandatory research training programme, including:
+All first year PhD students take a mandatory research training programme which covers:

-- Theory of management and in specialist management topics related to your research
+- theory of management and specialist management topics related to your research

-In addition, students participate in School research seminars and postgraduate training events organised through the Graduate School.
-PhD students with scholarships or part-time teaching within Kent Business School also take modules from the Postgraduate Certificate in Higher Education.
+Additionally, you can attend research seminars and postgraduate training events run by the Graduate School.
+PhD students with scholarships or part-time teaching commitments also take modules from the Postgraduate Certificate in Higher Education.

-KBS students benefit from training and development opportunities made available through our membership of NATCOR, the ESRC’s South East Doctoral Training Centre, and the European Doctoral Programmes Association (EDAMBA).
+KBS students benefit from training and development opportunities made available through our membership of NATCOR, the ESRC’s South East Doctoral Training Centre, and the European Doctoral Association in Management and Business Administration (EDAMBA).

 Researcher Development Programme

 Kent's Graduate School co-ordinates the Researcher Development Programme for research students, which includes workshops focused on research, specialist and transferable skills.
 The programme is mapped to the national Researcher Development Framework and covers a diverse range of topics, including subject-specific research skills, research management, personal effectiveness, communication skills, networking and teamworking, and career management skills.